 Let’s get this question solved right now.
 If you are into Low Code you already know the basic idea, concept and methodology behind it.
 If not, feel free to check out our Low Code guide right here.

 One might believe that Low Code kicks in when it comes to developing the specified solutions as the idea is that building applications with Low Code make you/developers faster.
-And while this is true, it’s not telling the full picture.
+And while this is true, it’s not telling the full story.

-If you choose to implement a software with a Low Code approach, this will help you right at the beginning of the project, and therefore heavily affect the requirements engineering process too.
+If you choose to implement software with a Low Code approach, this will help you right at the beginning of the project, and therefore heavily affect the requirements engineering process too.

 The traditional way of requirements engineering is broken